Chair’s Introduction

 Chair

 The Chair is responsible for the leadership of the Board, ensuring its effectiveness in directing the Company and the Group, and setting its agenda.
-The Chair is also responsible for upholding high standards of corporate governance promotes a culture of openness and debate facilitating constructive Board relations and the effective contribution of all Non-Executive Directors to provide constructive support and challenge to the executive Directors and senior management.
+The Chair is also responsible for upholding high standards of corporate governance and for promoting a culture of openness and debate facilitating constructive Board relations and the effective contribution of all Non-Executive Directors to provide constructive support and challenge to the executive Directors and senior management.
 The Chair ensures that the Board receives accurate, timely and clear information.
-The Chair is also responsible for ensuring that the Board is aware of the views of shareholders and other stakeholders.
+In addition, the Chair’s responsibilities include to ensure that the Board is aware of the views of shareholders and other stakeholders.

 Chief Executive Officer